-Throughout the 40 year history of Dungeons and Dragons, there has always been this small but vocal group of critics who insist that D&D warps the ability of players to identify truth from fiction.
+Throughout the 40 year history of Dungeons and Dragons, there has always been a small but vocal group of critics who insist that D&D warps the ability of players to identify truth from fiction.

 My first instinct in response to these few but vocal critics is always to imagine them pouring out of a crazy clown car as I roll my eyes so hard that it causes me to black out for a fortnight.
 But in the age of “fake news” and manipulative propaganda that millions are endorsing and sharing without thought to the voracity or “realness” of it, I think it’s worth 900 words to use D&D as an analogy for identifying truth versus fiction.